PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 OS X Installation
 ==================================

 This is a tutorial on getting PetaVision installed and running on OS X, assuming you have a clean installation of OS X. You will need an admin account (for installing packages with sudo).
-Tested on OS X 10.9.5 (Mavericks).
-If you have an NVIDIA card, upgrading to Yosemite currently creates issues with cuDNN that are fixed by reinstalling cuDNN.
+Tested on OS X 10.10.5 (Yosemite).
+If you have an NVIDIA card and upgrade to Yosemite, you will need to reinstall cuDNN.

 Requirements
 ----------------------------------